Senate Democrats Pitch Judicial Nominees to Trump

 “Judge Miller exhibits the professionalism, integrity and fairness sought in a sitting Article III judge, and he has been deeply devoted to his community and the peninsula area where he resides,” the senators wrote.

-The White House did not immediately return a request for comment on the senators’ recommendations.
+A White House spokesman declined to comment on the vacancy.

 Home-state senators have seen their influence of nominations to federal appeals courts dip during the Trump administration due to changes in what is known in the Senate as the blue slip, but they have maintained control of nominees to lower courts.
 Under the blue slip tradition, a nominee cannot go forward in the confirmation process unless both of his or her home-state senators sign off.